pawelmat142/binance-bot/README.md

 ### 1.2.
 Positions
-Here’s an example of automatically opened positions based on signals presented in point 1.1:
+Here’s an example of automatically opened positions based on signals presented in screenshot - point 1.1.

 ![subscribe0](screenshots/positions.jpg)